AMEST/PeerMeeting/docs/README.md

 For the application to work, several conditions must be met:
 1. If the application will be launched locally, then aspnetcore 3.1 runtime must be installed
 2. There must be a reverse proxy to establish an https connection
+3. If you hav to scale service, you need Redis (*version >=6 with acl user who can create/pub/sub channels with prefix `peermeeting`*)

 Next, you need to choose a launch method.
 It is possible to launch the application:
 1. Run the executable file locally